Tulsa, OK to Memphis, TN Movers (NEW 2026 Costs)

 - Memphis is considered to be less safe than Tulsa with a score of 22.51 vs Tulsa's 48.06.

-- Air quality in Memphis is good, and in Tulsa it's good.
+- Air quality in Memphis is Good, and in Tulsa it's Good.

 - HOA rules: Check ahead with any neighborhood or community rules on moving to ensure a smooth move.

-- Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.
+- Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 - State licensing: Although a local license is not required in Tennessee, make sure the moving company you’ll be hiring is registered with U.S. Department of Transportation (USDOT).
 To verify if you’re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
-Make sure the moving company you use has a license before hiring.
+Before booking, ensure the moving company is officially licensed to handle your move.

 - Moving Permits: Tennessee does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
 We recommend submitting your change of address form with USPS at least a week prior to your move.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 When it comes to movers' insurance in Tennessee, most moving companies offer Released Value Protection at no extra charge.
 This basic coverage extends to 60 cents per pound per item.
 For increased protection, consider discussing Full Value Protection options with the moving company.
 Additionally, exploring third-party insurance providers is a viable choice for tailored plans.
 Prioritize understanding coverage limits, potential extra costs, and read reviews to make an informed decision about your moving insurance in Tennessee.

-- Moving checklist: Our moving checklist will help you have the peace of mind that you\'ve got everything covered.
+- Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.

 Where to live in Memphis